Holpa/CoreFullStackPlus/README.md

 # Purpose/Why:

-    Solve helps to start a full stack websites including background service via using simple commands
+    Solves the issue to start a full stack websites including background services via using simple commands

 # TechStack: